KSanthanesh/Pop-the-Rose/README.md

    This project is designed to test the brain memory.
 This game is useful for kids and adults to test their memory power.<br>
    I have used colourful Rose Pictures to create the pleasant feeling while playing this memory game.<br>
    The Webpage is categorised into two main sections, such as Home and Game.<br>
-   Timer and Congratulation Message will pop up end of each game with total number of flipped cards lifted.
+   Timer will start when the user start to play and Congratulation Message will pop up end of each game with total number of flipped cards lifted.
 These functions are encourage the players to grade their memory power each time they play this memory game.

    ### Home
    The Home page covers the following section: